MPLX Covered Call Strategy

 MPLX (MPLX Lp), in the Energy sector, (Oil & Gas Midstream industry), listed on NYSE.

-MPLX LP owns and operates midstream energy infrastructure and logistics assets primarily in the United States.
-It operates in two segments, Logistics and Storage, and Gathering and Processing.
-The company is involved in the gathering, processing, and transportation of natural gas; gathering, transportation, fractionation, exchange, storage, and marketing of natural gas liquids; gathering, storage, transportation, and distribution of crude oil and refined products, as well as other hydrocarbon-based products; and sale of residue gas and condensate.
-It also engages in the inland marine businesses comprising transportation of light products, heavy oils, crude oil, renewable fuels, chemicals, and feedstocks in the Mid-Continent and Gulf Coast regions, as well as owns and operates boats and barges, including third-party chartered equipment, and a marine repair facility located on the Ohio River; and distribution of fuel, as well as operates refining logistics, terminals, rail facilities, and storage caverns.
-In addition, the company operates terminal facilities for the receipt, storage, blending, additization, handling, and redelivery of refined petroleum products located through the pipeline, rail, marine, and over-the-road modes of transportation.
-MPLX GP LLC acts as the general partner of MPLX LP.
+MPLX LP, incorporated in 2012 and headquartered in Findlay, Ohio, operates as a subsidiary of Marathon Petroleum Corporation, with MPLX GP LLC serving as its general partner.
+The company is a prominent owner and operator of midstream energy infrastructure and logistics assets primarily across the United States.
+Its business is segmented into Logistics and Storage, and Gathering and Processing.
+MPLX's extensive operations involve the gathering, processing, and transportation of natural gas, alongside the gathering, transportation, fractionation, exchange, storage, and marketing of natural gas liquids.
+It also handles the collection, storage, transportation, and distribution of crude oil, refined products, and other hydrocarbon-based goods, including the sale of residue gas and condensate.
+Furthermore, the company manages inland marine businesses, focusing on the transportation of light products, heavy oils, crude oil, renewable fuels, chemicals, and feedstocks within the Mid-Continent and Gulf Coast regions, utilizing its owned and third-party chartered boats and barges, and maintaining a marine repair facility on the Ohio River.

-A beta of 0.48 indicates MPLX has historically moved less than the broader market, dampening realized volatility and producing tighter expected-move bands per unit of dollar exposure.
-The trailing P/E of 11.87 is on the value side, where IV often compresses outside event windows because forward growth expectations are already discounted into the share price.
+A beta of 0.45 indicates MPLX has historically moved less than the broader market, dampening realized volatility and producing tighter expected-move bands per unit of dollar exposure.
 MPLX pays a dividend, which adjusts put-call parity and shifts the ex-dividend pricing across the listed chain.

 What is a covered call on MPLX?